 Contact us to learn more about the EDDY Pump’s role in handling drill cuttings and other high viscosity slurries.
 The compact size and patented design save space in dredging pits with limited space, allowing room for more equipment.

 Order or Get Selection Help

-Let our sales or engineering support help in your grit pump and wastewater equipment selection.
+Let our sales or engineering support team help to find the ideal solution to your drilling mud pumping needs or pump & dredge equipment selection.
 Call (619) 258-7020

 Why EDDY Pumps Are Better – Highlights

 This video shows how EDDY Pump transports high slurry and abrasive materials.
 Featured dredge pump equipment includes the Remote Operated Subdredge, Diver Operated Pump and a Excavator Attachment Dredge Pump.